 If you’re looking to stay for more than just a day, the Big Bear offers all of the comforts travelers are accustomed to, from charming bed and breakfasts to rustic lodges.

 Bear Mountain Resorts feature the Central Park Run that includes a 15-foot jump.
-There are a ski and snowboard school for newbies and a place to rent equipment as well if you don’t own your own.
+There are a ski and snowboard school for newbies and a place to rent equipment if you don’t own your own.

 There are three routes to choose from when traveling to the Big Bear Mountain Resorts area.
 Hwy 330/Hwy 18 is the fastest and easiest route but can get crowded on weekends and holidays.

-Highway 38 is a bit longer, but is the most scenic and often has less traffic than Hwy 330/Hwy 18.
+Highway 38 is a bit longer but is the most scenic and often has less traffic than Hwy 330/Hwy 18.
 Finally, there is Highway 18, which gets less snowfall and has the least amount of mountain driving.

 It is a good idea to choose your route depending on weather conditions and day of the week and always carry chains in your vehicle when traveling during the winter.